-Judges absolves Bolsonaro attacker because of mental illness
+Judge absolves Bolsonaro attacker because of mental illness

 “Now, if Adélio wanted to say who paid him to try to kill me, it would have no legal value because he is crazy,” the far-right president told O Globo newspaper.
 “They tried to assassinate me.
 I believe I know who it was, but I cannot say because I do not want to prejudge anyone.”

-The judge ruled that Bispo must complete his hospitalization within federal prison system to minimize the risk of an escape and another attack.
-He said that during his examination by experts he said he intended to attack Bolsonaro again as well as former President Michel Temer.
+The judge ruled that Bispo must complete his hospitalization within the federal prison system to minimize the risk of an escape and another attack.
+He said that during his examination he said he intended to attack Bolsonaro again as well as former President Michel Temer.

 At the moment of the attack, Bolsonaro was on the shoulders of a supporter, looking out at the crowd and giving a thumbs up with one hand.
 He was already leading polls with his pro-gun and anti-corruption agenda, while drawing widespread criticism for several racist and homophobic comments.